saicharan24052/AXI-VIP/README.md

 4. Start the simulation by **double-clicking the provided `.do` file**.
 5. The script will automatically:
    - Create the required simulation library.
-   - Compile all source files.
+   - Compile all source files and optimize.
-   - Elaborate the testbench.
-   - Launch the simulation.
+   - Launch the simulation in Visualizer™ Debug Environment.
-   - Load the waveform configuration (if available).

-> **Note:** Ensure that the simulator executable is properly configured in your system environment so that the `.do` file is associated with QuestaSim/ModelSim.
+> **Note:** The provided `.do` file is configured for the **Visualizer™ Debug Environment**.
+To run the project using **QuestaSim only**, minor modifications to the simulation script may be required.